bencabrera/student-topic-assignment-lp/README.md

 # Student to Topic assignment CLI (using linear optimization)

-This C++ program can be used to find an assignment of students to topics using a Linear Program (LP) optimization.
+This C++ program can be used to find an assignment of students to topics using a linear optimization, i.e. a Linear Program (LP).
 Students can choose preferences on topics and the program will find the assignment that is globally optimal.
+To be more precise, a student that gets assigned their first priority adds e.g. 10 points to the overall score, one that get assigned their second choice only adds 8 points etc. The program then calls the LP solver ```lp_solve``` to maximize the overall score under constraints like that every student gets only assigned one topic.

 ## Installation